Section 504 of the Rehabilitation Act of 1973

 “No otherwise qualified person with a disability in the United States…shall, solely by reason of…disability, be denied the benefits of, be excluded from participation in, or be subjected to discrimination under any program or activity receiving federal financial assistance.”
 Learn more>>

-President Bush recently signed the Americans with Disabilities Act Amendments Act of 2008.
-The Amended ADA retains the basic definition of "disability" as: 1) an impairment that substantially limits one or more major life activities; 2) having a record of such an impairment; or 3) being regarded as having such an impairment, but states that the definition should be interpreted broadly.
+President George W. Bush signed the Americans with Disabilities Act Amendments Act of 2008.
+The amended ADA retains the basic definition of "disability" as: 1) an impairment that substantially limits one or more major life activities; 2) having a record of such an impairment; or 3) being regarded as having such an impairment, but states that the definition should be interpreted broadly.
 There are also specific changes in the way the definition should be interpreted.
 Below are some highlights:

 The definition of "major life activities" has been expanded by including two non-exhaustive lists: